Primary hyperparathyroidism: Imaging

+In cases where 99mTc-sestamibi scintigraphy or SPECT delivers inconclusive results, other imaging modalities and tracers can be applied.
+For detection of multiple parathyroid adenomas, positron emission tomography (PET) using the radiopharmaceutical 68Ga-Trivehexin has demonstrated a higher detection rate (94.1%) than 99mTc-sestamibi imaging (58.8%).

+Ultrasonography is also a useful test in localizing suspicious parathyroid lesions.

 Treatment

 Treatment is usually surgical removal of the gland(s) containing adenomas, but medication may also be required.

 Surgery

 The surgical removal of one or more of the parathyroid glands is known as a parathyroidectomy; this operation was first performed in 1925.
 The symptoms of the disease, listed above, are indications for surgery.
 Surgery reduces all cause mortality as well as resolving symptoms.
 However, cardiovascular mortality is not significantly reduced.